raftedproc/mipt-rust/problems/modules/ripgzip/README.md

 - The number of bytes in the `gzip` footer is not as expected: "length check failed".
 - The CRC32 is not equal to the one on the `gzip` footer: "crc32 check failed".
-- Wrong values of first two bytes in the `gzip` header: "wrong id values".
+- Wrong values of the first two bytes in the `gzip` header: "wrong id values".
 - The CRC16 is not equal to the one on the `gzip` header: "header crc16 check failed".
-- Unknown block type in `gzip` header: "unsupported block type"
+- Unknown compression method in `gzip` header: "unsupported compression method".
-- Unknown compression method in `deflate` header: "unsupported compression method"
+- Unknown block type in `deflate` header: "unsupported block type".
-- In block `BTYPE = 00` the `LEN == !NLEN` is violated: "nlen check failed"
+- In block `BTYPE = 00` the `LEN == !NLEN` is violated: "nlen check failed".

 ## Tips